zxar7/MightyByteYT/README.md

-# Created by Charutha B
+# MightyByte FrontEnd Challenge - Created by Charutha B
 Created with CodeSandbox